I’ve been meditating since around 2004.

 Q: How should I sit?

 A: Sit in whatever way you like.
 Like I mentioned before, the most important thing is to have good posture.
-You can sit in a chair, on your bed, on the floor, the possibilities are unlimited.
+If you can meditate lying down without falling asleep, you don’t have to worry about this too much.

 Q: What meditation method is best?